 They cost less than brand-name drugs for good reason

 Brand-name drug makers spend a lot of money on research, development, advertising and promotion to create and sell their drugs.
-These are expenses that generics do not have to worry about—and neither should you.
+These are expenses that generics do not have to worry about.

 Pay for the medicine, not the name

-As you can see when you compare the prices of some of the most-prescribed brand-name drugs versus generics, I can definitely save you money!
+As you can see when you compare the prices of some of the most-prescribed brand-name drugs versus generics, you can save money.

-Since I cost less, you save money by buying generic
+You can save money by buying most generic drugs

 The average Premera member can save up to $222 a year by using a generic drug instead of a brand-name drug.

-Talk with your doctor about me if you want a less expensive drug
+Talk with your doctor about generic options if you want a less expensive drug

 Your doctor is your best source of information when it comes to your medicine and how to save money on prescription drugs.
 And there's no better time to speak with him or her about a prescription than when your doctor is writing one for you.

 If your prescription is for a brand-name drug, ask your doctor if there is a generic version available that you can use.
-There’s at least one generic available in most drug classes.
-So chances are, you’ll be able to make the switch!
+Your plan may offer preferred and non-preferred generics.
+If so, check for a preferred generic for even greater savings.
+There's at least one generic available in most drug classes.
+So chances are, you'll be able to make the switch.

 What are generic drugs?